Software development notes

 interfaceThe task order is important.
 Implementing the instance ID allocation API first

-in terms of the DBus interface is invalid: The conversion of pldmd
+in terms of the DBus interface is invalid: The conversion of pldmd must be not

 before the API implementation has switched to the new scheme.
 By contrast, if an